 U.S. citizen or resident alien?
-Tο be qualified for an exemption, the answer for this or the next line must be Yes.
+To be qualified an for exemption, the answer for this or the next line must be Yes.

-EXEMPTION QUALIFICATION
+''' EXEMPTION QUALIFICATION

 U. S. citizen or resid alien?
 No

 Resident of Canada or Mexico?
 No

 days lived in your home...
-0

 Do you meet the Support Test?
 No

 Gave exmp right to other par?
 No

 Dep joint filer w/o excep'n.?
 No

 You/spouse dependent of othr

 EXEMPTION FOR CHILD ALLOWED?

 [Press PageDown for more info]

+'''